BartGo/poznajemy/README.md

 The APX Forth itself is not included (it can be obtained legally though - see Atari Archive/APX and Atari Wiki/Forth for a fixed version).
 All the software code had been either originally published with the intention of being used for education and wide usage -- or is explicitly public domain (e.g. Fig editor, the assembler, things from the Forth Dimension).
 Code from the book itself is itself usually adapted from other Forth materials (books, magazines).

-The below code has been used, adapted, referred to or is otherwise recommended to review:
+The below code has been used, adapted, referred to or is otherwise recommended to review (i.e. as the continuation of presented topics):
 - Forth Dimensions, Volume   I, Number 5 - Paul Bartholdi, "'TO' Solution Continued......
 'Easter'" (FD issues: https://www.forth.org/fd)
 - Forth Dimensions, Volume III, Number 1 - John James, "Correction on Search"
 - Forth Dimensions, Volume III, Number 1 - Kim Harris, "Programming Aids & Utilities"